-I first discovered Trilliums at the famous Lime Walk of Sissinghurst Castle Garden in Kent England.
-There, they were stunningly planted with a variety of other spring flowering bulbs.
+I first discovered Trilliums at the famous Lime Walk of Sissinghurst Castle Garden in Kent, England.
+There, they were stunningly planted with various other spring flowering bulbs.
 It is worth a trip in April – May when they are in full bloom.
+At the time, I had no idea that the majority of Trilliums are native to the USA (there are also Asiatic varieties that are native to Asia).
+Here in New England, Trillium Erectum – also known by the common name of Wake Robin, stinking Benjamin, or more simply – purple (though I think they are more red in color) trillium.

-The Wake-robin, also known as the red trillium, purple trillium, Beth root or Stinking Benjamin, Trillium erectum, is a spring-flowering perennial plant native to the east and north-eastern areas of North America.
-The flowers are a deep red colour, and the plant takes its name Wake-robin by analogy with the Robin, which has a red breast that heralds spring.
+The native Trillium erectum, is a spring-flowering, woodland, ephemeral perennial plant that is native to the east and north-eastern areas of North America.
+The flowers are a deep red colour, and the plant gets its name Wake-robin by analogy with the bird Robin.
+Both have a red breast and both herald spring.

-This plant grows to about 40 cm in height with a spread of 30 cm and can tolerate extreme cold in winter, surviving temperatures down to -35 C. The flowers have the smell of rotting meat, as they are pollinated by flies.
-The leaves contain calcium oxalate crystals and crystal raphides, and should not be consumed by humans.
+This plant grows to about 14-16 in tall (40 cm) with a spread of about a foot and can tolerate extreme cold in winter.
+(Surviving temperatures down to -35 C.) The flowers stink (hence the stinking benjamon moniker) and have the smell of rotting meat.
+Flies pollinate them.